dgrmunch/alda-tabs/README.md

 ## How is the alda-tabs syntax?

-Remember that with **alda-tabs** you can always use the standard Alda syntax and Clojure code.
-You can learn more about both languages online.
-If you already know Alda, you only will have to learn a couple of new things and that is all.
+*Note:* Remember that with **alda-tabs** you can always use the standard Alda syntax and Clojure code.
+You can learn more about both languages later if you are not used to them and want to explore the whole potential of *alda-tabs*.
+But you don't need it to start using *alda-tabs.

-What I am gonna show you here is the easy and simple *alda-tab* syntax:
+what I am gonna show you here is the easy and super simple *alda-tabs* syntax:

 * The **tab notation**
 * The **chord notation**

-They are super easy to use, but I want to give you a little bit of context to show you how to do it.
+In 10 minutes you will be able to write songs in a text editor, but I want to give you a little bit of context to show you how to do it.

 # Tab notation